-The Town of Cedarburg provides municipal garbage collection service for all residents of the Town, and also offers refuse carts for purchase.
-Solid waste from the Town is deposited at a Veolia Environmental Services transfer station and sent to the Glacier Ridge Landfill in Horicon (Dodge County).
+The Town of Cedarburg contracts for provides-municipal garbage collection service for all residents of the Town, and also offers refuse carts for purchase.
+Solid waste from the Town is deposited at a Veolia Environmental Services-transfer station in Menomonee Fallsand sent to the Glacier Ridge Landfill in Horicon (Dodge County).
+The Town also offers special bulk item pick-ups for a fee that is conducted by the Town public works crew.
+This service may be utilized by residents for items that would not fit into the refuse container.

 Additional solid waste programs available in Ozaukee County include household hazardous waste (HHW) and tire collection.
-Information on HHW is available by contacting Veolia, and tire collection information is available through Ozaukee County or by contacting Town Hall.
+Information on HHW is available by contacting Veolia Environmental Services, and tires collection information is available through Ozaukee County may be deposited at the Town recycling yard with a purchase of a yard access carder by contacting Town Hall.

 The Town of Cedarburg houses a 95-acre landfill, the Prochnow landfill (near Five Corners), that was operated jointly with the City of Cedarburg as a municipal landfill from 1957 to 1972.
-In the 1980s, soil and groundwater contamination was discovered near the landfill and adjacent properties.
+In the 1980's, soil and groundwater contamination was discovered near the landfill and adjacent properties.
 The contamination is being continuously monitored by the WDNR.
 The southeast migration of a contaminant plume from the landfill leaves the highest groundwater impact along Wauwatosa Road.
 The Five Corners Master Plan recommends the Prochnow landfill area for future recreational use.